Lake Natron

 Walking around the lake and to the streams and waterfalls along the nearby escarpment makes for a fantastic adventure off the beaten track.

-There are a number of campgrounds near the lake, which is also the base for climbing Oldonyo Lengai in Tanzania.
+There are several campgrounds near the lake, which is also the base for climbing Oldonyo Lengai in Tanzania.

-To experience more, visiting Lake Natron can be combined with a wildlife safari across the pristine parks on the northern circuits which include Serengeti and Ngorongoro Crater.
+To experience more, a visit to Lake Natron can be combined with a wildlife safari across the pristine parks on the northern circuits, including the Serengeti and Ngorongoro Crater.